TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 22/1 Chronicles 22.1.md

 ---

-Then David said, This is the house of Jehovah God, and this is the altar of burnt-offering for Israel.
+Then David said, "This is the house of Yahweh God, and this is the altar of burnt offering for Israel."